MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 > [!TIP]
 >
-> If you have multiple QnA Maker KB's and want to publish one other than the one in the init file, you will need to provide the ID using the `--kbId` option:
+> If you have multiple QnA Maker KB's and want to publish one other than the one pointed to in the init file, you will need to provide the KB ID using the `--kbId` option:
 >
 > `bf qnamaker:kb:publish --kbId <knowledge-base-id>`
 >